openpracticelibrary/openpracticelibrary/src/pages/practice/systemic-consensing.md

   conflict.

-  Systemic Konsensing (purposefully written with "K", abbreviation: SK) aims at the consideration of all voices of a group, including those of the reserved or silent group members.
+  Systemic Consensing (SC) aims at the consideration of all voices of a group, including those of the reserved or silent group members.
 Focus are the objections of group members ("resistance") instead of their enthusiasm.

   For a defined problem, an initial proposal is given.
 The key question here is: "Are there any objections?".
 In small

   If there is no objection at all, the group easily can agree to consider the proposal as accepted.

   The group members first develop as many suggestions as possible.